Semester Two, 18 points

 - Teaching Arrangements

-One 2:50-minute laboratory in scheduled weeks run over the 13 weeks of semester
+2 lectures per week and a series of 3 hour laboratory sessions scheduled over the 13 weeks of semester

 - Graduate Attributes Emphasised